Prevents installation of composer packages with known security vulnerabilities: no API, simply require it

 This package ensures that your application doesn't have installed dependencies with known security vulnerabilities.

-composer require --dev roave/security-advisories:dev-master
+composer require --dev roave/security-advisories:dev-latest

 This package does not provide any API or usable classes: its only purpose is to prevent installation of software